The Dangers of Co-Signing a Loan, Credit Card, Cell Phone Contract, or Mortgage

 Co-signing someone else’s loan is the same as getting a loan yourself.
-The co-signer, along with the primary borrower, is each 100% responsible for the loan.
-If the primary borrower isn’t able to make the payments, then the co-signer must step up to the plate and continue the payments.
-This means that if you co-sign for someone else and they don’t make their payments as agreed, not only are you on the hook for future payments, it will negatively impact not only their credit rating, but yours as well.
+The co-signer, along with the primary borrower, are each 100% responsible for the loan.
+If the primary borrower can’t make the payments, then the co-signer must step up to the plate and make the payments.
+This might mean that the co-signer keeps making payments until the whole loan is repaid.